 Minnesota’s recently-passed budget is ending a program which has provided millions of dollars in aid to pregnancy resource centers (PRCs) since 2005.

-Lawmakers in both the House and the Senate passed the budget on May 22, and are now awaiting its signature by Governor Tim Walz.
+Lawmakers in both the House and the Senate passed the budget on May 22, and it was later signed by Governor Tim Walz.
 Within the bill is the repeal of Positive Alternatives, a grant program under the Minnesota Department of Health (MDH) for “life-affirming organizations offering support to pregnant women.”
 According to Minnesota Citizens Concerned for Life, the program offered $3.357 million annually to pregnancy resource centers around the state.

 Pregnancy resource centers have increasingly come under attack, both in Minnesota and around the nation.
 Last August, state Attorney General Keith Ellison issued a “consumer warning” against PRCs, claiming that they are “private organizations that seek to prevent people from accessing abortion care as well as contraceptives.”